 Update: Locations for path of travel improvements were identified by prioritizing stations with both the heaviest ridership and the highest number of significant barriers within the paths of travel in and around the station.
-The first set of stations to receive upgrades included Savin Hill, JFK/UMass, Malden Center, Fields Corner, Park Street, Stony Brook, and Back Bay.
-To date, upgrades have been completed at all locations except Back Bay, for which designs are undergoing further review.
+The first set of stations to receive upgrades included Savin Hill, JFK/UMass, Malden Center, Fields Corner, Park Street, and Stony Brook.
+To date, upgrades have been completed.